TheCowboyAI/w3/memory-bank/tasks/001-initial-system-design.md

 This approach allows us to work with domain objects as a graph during development while providing a clear path to Neo4j integration when the full system is deployed.
 The use of NATS for communication ensures consistency with our overall architecture.

 Documentation added as a design decision in docs/notes/006-domain-objects-graph-storage.md.

+### 2023-04-05: Service Interfaces and MCP Integration
+Defined an approach for exposing backend services and integrating with AI:

+1. **Dual-Interface Strategy**:
+   - Primary interfaces exposed via NATS subject-based messaging
+   - AI interaction through MCP (Mission Control Protocol) servers
+   - This provides uniform access across the system while enabling AI-driven operations

+2. **Third-Party Tool Integration**:
+   - For tools with official MCP interfaces (e.g., paperlessng):
+     - Utilize the vendor-provided MCP interface
+     - Only extend if absolutely necessary
+   - For tools without MCP interfaces or with special needs:
+     - Develop custom MCP servers as adaptors
+     - Implement specialized processes as needed

+This approach balances standardization with flexibility, allowing us to expose backend services consistently while supporting both common and specialized needs.
+It leverages vendor expertise where available and enables custom solutions where needed.

+Documentation added as a design decision in docs/notes/007-service-interfaces-and-mcp-integration.md.

 ## Time Estimate
 The high-level design, domain pattern definition, implementation architecture decisions, and distributed event/object store strategy are complete.
 Detailed specifications will require additional time to develop.